unforswearing/applescript/README.md

-Applescripts.
+Applescript
 ============

 This repository serves as a collection/library of personal applescripts.
-In creating this library, I wanted to make these scripts universal rather than application specific, however many of them are specific to my needs.
+In creating this library, I wanted to make these scripts universal rather than application specific, however many of the were created to meet a specific need, and might not be universally applicable to your useage.

+Please reach out if you need help reworking any of these scripts for your project.
 <BR><BR>

 ## Script Categories